Complete Your Smile with Dental Crowns & Bridges

 Fixed Dental Bridges

 Fixed dental bridges are made to fill in the gaps in a patient's smile, preserving the structure of your bite and preventing nearby teeth from shifting out of place.
 With your completed prosthetic in place, eating is more comfortable and you can smile with greater confidence.

 A custom-made fixed dental bridge is made up of at least two, often three, pieces.
 The first piece is the prosthetic tooth that will replace what you have lost.
 This piece is held in place by one or two abutment crowns that are placed over healthy teeth.
 Together, all these pieces are connected to form a literal bridge between healthy teeth, filling in the gap in your smile.

 A full bridge procedure usually takes at least two appointments to complete.
 In the first, Dr. McIntosh will assess your needs, prepare your teeth, and take impressions.
 Then, in between appointments, our lab will create your final prosthetic.
 When you return to our Keller office for the last stage of your treatment, we’ll simply trade your temporary for your final crown and bridge and double check how it fits, completing your procedure and restoring your smile’s functionality.

 Do you need to schedule your next visit with Dr. McIntosh?
-Call our office today to reserve your appointment.
+Call to reserve your appointment time.
 We are proud to offer comprehensive general, cosmetic, and restorative service to patients in Keller and all surrounding communities.